‘Big Brother 20’ Spoilers: Houseguests Plan For Double Eviction

 Tyler has a final two deal with Sam, but if Scottie is evicted this week Tyler would be forced to put one of the houseguests he has a deal with on the block.
 With Sam getting on everyone’s nerves in the house lately, putting her on the block would be the best case scenario for everyone playing the game.

-A double eviction is unlikely to happen this week since viewers were not given the heads up this past Thursday, but it’s a big possibility that the twist doesn’t happen at all this week.
+A double eviction is unlikely to happen this week since viewers were not given the heads up this past Thursday, but it’s a big possibility that the twist doesn’t happen at all.
 Gold Derby is speculating that there will be no double eviction this season since Kaitlyn Herman messed up her opportunity to win her spot back in the house.
 Fans believe the puzzle that Kaitlyn botched in Week 4 was set up to guarantee her re-entry, but things didn’t go as planned.
 This would have changed the number of houseguests, making a double eviction necessary.

 Stay tuned with the Inquisitr regarding spoilers over a possible double eviction in the future.